A-Khranovsky/praction-repository-pattern/README.md

 Praction with repository pattern.

 ## Description
 Project shows how is realized repository pattern.
-In this project (as usual) the repository pattern is set using the interface which is shown bellow:
+In this project the repository pattern is set using the interface which is shown bellow:
 ```
 interface MyRepositoryInterface